South East Sussex

 • Sackville Bar & Grill De La Warr Parade Bexhill on Sea TN40 1LS Telephone(01424) 734225

 The only pub on the seafront.
 Split level garden terrace at the front looking out on to the promenade, gardens and the sea.
-There is aa mix of garden furniture for eating and drinking; a conservatory, modern bar and dining area.
-Friendly staff and welcoming landlord who has been manager since May 2014.
+There is a mix of garden furniture for eating and drinking; a conservatory, modern bar and dining area.
 Light meals and quality sandwiches available.

 • Sidley Working Men's Club 34A Hollier's Hill Bexhill on Sea TN40 2DD Telephone(01424) 217076